 You can avoid solving the wrong problem by making sure you know the underlying needs.
 Understanding customer needs can be challenging, we get it.
 If it was easy, many more companies would be on the list of “innovators” that are changing markets around the world.
 Even Strategyn, a company that focuses on innovation strategy, says that 95% of companies can’t agree on what a customer ‘need’ is.
 Strategyn has found that almost all companies don’t have an agreement on what a “need” is.
 It’s not that these companies disagree on what the customer needs are, they don’t agree on what a customer need is.
 Whether your customers are internal (you’re building apps for your fellow employees) or external (you’re going to revolutionize the world with your new app), start by ensuring you have an agreement within your organization on how you’re going to define customer needs.

 The process you use to get to the heart of those needs can vary.
 Some organizations, like Salesforce, use an established approach to innovation that they share publicly (see Innovate the Salesforce Way.)
-You could take “jobs to be done” perspective or use traditional approaches like market research, gap analysis, SWOT analysis, etc. You could review existing information available to you, like feedback from customers or employees, financial trends, emerging themes, etc. You could even start by looking at your high-level business objectives and asking yourself a few key questions:
+You could take “jobs to be done” perspective or use traditional approaches like market research, gap analysis, SWOT analysis, etc. Also, you could review existing information available to you, like feedback from customers or employees, financial trends, emerging themes, etc. You could even start by looking at your high-level business objectives and asking yourself a few key questions:

 - What is the potential threat or opportunity?